wpjwegman/tournament-organizer-system/documents/docs/domains/identity/attributes/date_of_birth.md

+---
+tags:

+- identity
+- attribute
+- date-of-birth
+- value-object
+- age

+---

-# **Date of Birth** (Data Model - Value Object)
+# Date of Birth (Value Object)

-## **Introduction**

 A **Date of Birth** Value Object represents an individual's birth date in a standardized format.
-It provides a consistent way to handle birth date information for age calculations, eligibility verification, and administrative purposes within the tournament system.
+This template entity includes standard attributes from the [Base Entity](../../foundation/base_entity.md) and provides a consistent way to handle birth date information for age calculations, eligibility verification, and administrative purposes within the tournament system.

-It describes temporal characteristics and is typically embedded within other entities (like or ) to specify birth details.
+As a Value Object, it describes temporal characteristics and is typically embedded within other entities to specify birth details.

-It inherits properties from the [Base Entity](../../foundation/base_entity.md).

----
+## Purpose

+Date of Birth serves as a fundamental temporal identifier within the identity domain, enabling age-based eligibility verification, category classification, and compliance with age-restricted tournament regulations.
+This supports fair competition grouping and legal compliance for youth protection requirements.

-## **Attributes**
+## Structure

 | Attribute | Description                            | Type    | Required | Notes / Example                |
 | --------- | -------------------------------------- | ------- | -------- | ------------------------------ |